EmDesenvolvimento/emdesenvolvimento.github.io/_posts/sessions/0003-03-03-sessions-teste.md

 ---
 layout: session
 category: session
-permalink: /sessions/why-cloud-hosting-is-important/
+permalink: /sessions/session-teste/
 published: true

-title: Why Cloud Hosting is Important
+title: Session Teste
-summary: The importance of hosting your Drupal site on the cloud!
+summary: Session teste descrição.
-presenters: Timothy Lee
+#presenters: Timothy Lee
-track: Frontend
+#track: Frontend
-difficulty: Intermediate
+#difficulty: Intermediate

-day: TBD
+start: 21:30pm
-start: TBD
+end: 22:30pm
-room: TBD
+#room: TBD
 ---

 Whether you already have a website or are planning on starting one, I’m sure by now you’ve heard the term “cloud hosting” buzzing around.
 Cloud hosting is an effective technology, but how exactly does it work?